-Indigo Agriculture, a Massachusetts-based agricultural technology corporation has teamed up with Corteva Incorporated, a seed and chemical company, on a production contract project for farmers, “Carbon by Indigo”.
-Carbon by Indigo is a program which makes registry-issued agriculture carbon credits.
+Indigo Agriculture, a Massachusetts-based agricultural technology corporation has teamed up with Corteva Incorporated, a seed and chemical company, on a new production contract project for farmers, “Carbon by Indigo”.
+Carbon by Indigo is a program that makes registry-issued agriculture carbon credits.

-First Carbon Farming Program
+Carbon Farming Business Model

 The purchase of carbon credits will surely go on to be implemented by organizations-both private and governmental-to achieve carbon neutrality or reduce their carbon footprint in the coming years.
 Starting in the crop year 2022, farmers in Michigan, New York, Alabama, Vermont, Pennsylvania, and Virginia will be able to farm carbon via Carbon by Indigo.
 Indigo Agriculture announced that it will expand the qualifications for farmers in 28 more states soon.
-The company believes that nearly 80% of farm acreage in the United States is viable for high quality carbon farming.
+The company believes that nearly 80% of farm acreage in the United States is viable for high-quality carbon farming.